The Learning and Communication Complexity of Subsequence Containment: Introduction

 \begin{example}

 \end{example}

-A natural question to ask is whether $\SSD_{n,k}$ belongs to AC$_0$.
+\begin{remark} A natural question to ask is whether $\SSD^n_k$ belongs to AC$_0$.
 Namely, whether it can be computed by a Boolean circuit with $\land,\lor$ and $\neg$ gates of polynomial size in $n$ and constant depth.
-The answer is negative: \begin{prop} For all $k \geq 1$, $\SSD_{2k,k+1}$ is not in AC$_0$. \end{prop} \begin{proof} Setting $y$ to equal $1^{k+1}$ simplifies $\SSD_{2k,k+1}$ to the MAJORITY Boolean function which is known not to belong to AC$_0$~\cite{jukna2012boolean}. \end{proof}
+The answer is negative: